dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 `claims_encrypted_response_enc` **Optional**.
 JWE `enc` algorithm JWA [JWA] REQUIRED for encrypting Claims responses.
 If `claims_encrypted_response_enc` is specified, the default for this value is `A128CBC-HS256`.
 When `claims_encrypted_response_enc` is included, `claims_encrypted_response_alg` MUST also be provided.

-Authentication requests to the Claims Provider's Authorization Endpoint should be signed or signed and encrypted.
+Authentication requests to the Issuing Authority's Authorization Endpoint should be signed or signed and encrypted.
 In order to support a more diverse set of claims, requests for claims should be made using  Request Objects which are signed or signed and encrypted by registering the appropriate values for the following Client Metadata registration parameters:

 - `request_object_signing_alg`
 - `request_object_encryption_alg`